Prince Harry raps ‘Fresh Prince,’ says he didn’t walk away

 The appearance marked Harry’s first interview since his grandmother, Queen Elizabeth II, stripped the prince and his wife, the former actress Meghan Markle, of their remaining royal duties earlier this month.
 Corden’s coup trumped Oprah Winfrey, whose interview with the couple is scheduled to air March 7.

+Whatever issues have divided the royals, Harry suggested he and Meghan remain in touch with the monarch and her husband, Prince Philip.
+Harry told Corden that the monarch gave Harry and Meghan’s son, Archie, a waffle-maker for Christmas and that the senior royals had seen the toddler “running around” in California via Zoom.

+The prince also offered a glimpse of the couple’s life in the wealthy Santa Barbara County enclave of Montecito, where they generally watch the game show “Jeopardy” and Netflix programs before going to bed.
+Archie’s first word was “crocodile,” Harry said.

-During the segment, Corden and the prince tour Southern California on an open top bus, at one point arriving outside the mansion where the opening sequence of Will Smith’s “Fresh Prince” was filmed.
+During the lighthearted segment, which didn’t touch on the royal couple’s commercial ventures, Corden and the prince tour Southern California on an open top bus.
+At one point they arrived outside the mansion where the opening sequence of Will Smith’s “Fresh Prince” was filmed.

 “If it was good enough for the Fresh Prince, it’s good enough for a real prince,” Corden says, walking up the drive.
 “Do you remember the song?”